Home

 API Delete Data

-Delete Individual Record in KV Bucket (KV, String Key)
+Delete Individual Record in KV or IV Bucket

-Deletes an individual record from (KV, String Key) bucket:
+Deletes an individual record from a KV (String Key) or IV (Integer Key) bucket:

 curl -X DELETE https://data.dashgrid.com/api/buckets/{BUCKET_ID}/records/{KEY} \